 To help T Level students get into higher education, UCAS tariff points have been allocated to T Levels, which means they will be equivalent to three A Levels.

-You will be required to have five GCSEs at Grade 4 or above, including English language and maths at Grade 5.
+You need to have five GCSEs at Grade 5 or above including English language, maths and Science.